Classical Limit of Yukawa theory from quantum state perspective: Quantum states corresponding to classical fields

 where $\Lambda$ and $\Lambda'$ are energy constants used to adjust the vacuum energy.
 The first Hamiltonian $\hat{H}_1$ describes a massive quantum bosonic field interacting with a classical external source composed of charged particles.
-It yields the classical Lagrangian of the field after classicalization.
+From $\hat{H}_1$, we can derive the Lagrangian for the classical field corresponding to the quantum bosonic field.
 On the other hand, $\hat{H}_2$ describes a massive fermionic field interacting with a classical external field.
-From $\hat{H}_2$, we can derive the classical Lagrangian for a particle moving in the external field.
-In the following subsections, we will introduce the classicalization of these two Hamiltonians.
+From $\hat{H}_2$, we can derive the Lagrangian for classical a particle moving in the external field.
+In this section, we will first derive the classical limit of the quantum field theory described by the Hamiltonian $\hat{H}_1$.
+Specifically, our goal is to determine the quantum states that correspond to classical fields and derive the Lagrangian of the classical fields from the quantum field theory described by the Hamiltonian $\hat{H}_1$ in \eqref{spllag}.